Creating Unit Test Cases in React JS with Jest and React Testing Library

 });

-Now you just need to execute the cmd
+Now, you just need to execute the following command to run the tests:

 npm test

-Thanks for referring to this article, hope it will help
+Thanks for referring to this article.
+Hope it helps!

 Comments